Ship of Theseus (film): Identity and change

-Nowtoronto.com in its review observed that, "the film measures Mumbai's changing identity, where the modern equivalent of reincarnation could be a kidney transplant."
+NOW Magazine in its review observed that, "the film measures Mumbai's changing identity, where the modern equivalent of reincarnation could be a kidney transplant."

 Personal beliefs

 The monk faced with the dilemma of depending on the very people he is fighting against as a result of his diagnosis, is forced to choose between dying and compromising on his beliefs.
 His battle with the disease and the notions of those around him makes it an all the more difficult task to stick to his ideals.

 Morality and ethics

 The stockbroker's pursuit of the stolen kidney's recipient results in his questioning the morality of such a situation.
 The film also explores the intricacy of morality.
 It is the moral dilemmas of all three protagonists that tie the seemingly disparate parts of the film together.

 Organ donation

 The story of the film depicts changes in lives of people who received organ transplants.
 The film depicts cornea, liver and kidney transplants.